-- 1. Use of the CHII to assess disability access for people with mobility limitations in the community and development of a plan to address access. - 2.
-Implementation of inclusion strategies/suggestions based on the CHII results to make the built environment more inclusive to people with disabilities including people with mobility limitations - 3.
-Use of the CHII findings to develop policies that will lead to the community becoming more inclusive of people with disabilities including those with mobility limitations.
+- 1. Use of the CHII and NiCIP structure to evaluate disability access for people with mobility limitations in the community and development of a plan to address access. - 2.
+Implementation of inclusion strategies/suggestions based on the CHII and NiCIP results to make the built environment more inclusive to people with disabilities including people with mobility limitations. - 3.
+Use of the CHII and NiCIP findings to develop policies that will lead to the community becoming more inclusive of people with disabilities including those with mobility limitations.